balderdashy/sails-docs/reference/Req.md

 ```

 ### Notes
 > This is nice.
 Sails makes it nicer by making ALL params available through req.params.all().
-See this method below.
+See this method somewhere below.

 # req.route
 ### Purpose